Pachychilon macedonicum: Taxonomy

 Pachychilon macedonium was first formally described as Leuciscus (Leucos) macedonicus in 1892 by the Austrian ichthyologist Franz Steindachner with its type locality given as Lake Dojran in North Macedonia.
 It is now classified as a valid species in the genus Pachychilon within the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

 Pachychilon macedonium is a member of the genus Pachychilon a name which combine pachys, meaning thick, with chilon, a latinisation of cheilos, which means lips, a reference to the thick lips of the fishes in this genus.
 The specific name, macedonicus, means belonging to Macedonia.

 Description

 Pachychilon macedonium is distinguished from P. pictum by the possession of the thick black stripe running along the sides from the tip of the snout to the base of the caudal fin, separating the dark brown back from the silvery belly.
 There is an ellipsoid black blotch on the caudal peduncle.
 These markings are clearer in preserved specimens.
-The lateral line has between 35 and 39 scales and ther are 8 1/2 branched rays in the anal fin.
+The lateral line has between 35 and 39 scales and there are 8 1/2 branched rays in the anal fin.
 This species has a maximum standard length of 12 cm.